sivadhanalakshmir-dataanalyst/sivadhanalakshmir-dataanalyst/README.md

 🎓 Graduated with a Bachelor's degree in Computer Science from Jawaharlal Nehru Technological University Kakinada with a focus on programming and database languages.
 Excited to apply my knowledge and skills in real-world projects!

-💻 Aspiring Data Analyst | 📊 Data Enthusiast | 🤖 Artificial Intelligence Enthusiast
+💻 Aspiring Data Analyst | 📊 Data Wizard | 🤖 Artificial Intelligence Enthusiast

 🔍 Currently exploring the world of data analytics and visualization, eager to dive deeper into data-driven insights and solutions.